Political Science

 • Transfer: in exceptional cases, on the initiative of the Director of Graduate Studies, MA students may be transferred to the PhD program.
 Such transfers will occur only where a full assessment of an applicant's bachelor's record (or equivalent) was impossible and where that student's instructors concur that the student in question has excelled in the first half of the MA program.

 • Direct-entry: exceptional students who have completed an appropriate bachelor's degree with a concentration in political science by the time of enrolment.
 Students admitted to the PhD from a bachelor's degree who receive less than an A– average in their first four courses will be recommended to SGS to transfer to the MA program.
-If the transfer is approved, these students will graduate with a terminal MA, provided their grades meet the requirements for the MA degree.
+If the transfer is approved, these students will graduate with an MA, provided their grades meet the requirements for the MA degree.

 PhD Program